Two-Class Logistic Regression component

 How to configure

 To train this model, you must provide a dataset that contains a label or class column.
-Because this module is intended for two-class problems, the label or class column must contain exactly two values.
+Because this component is intended for two-class problems, the label or class column must contain exactly two values.

 For example, the label column might be [Voted] with possible values of "Yes" or "No".
 Or, it might be [Credit Risk], with possible values of "High" or "Low".